UW System extends coverage to domestic partners and partner’s children for the following plans*:

 Federal Family & Medical Leave (FMLA)

-You must have an in loco parentis relationship to your partner’s child (if not also your dependent child).
+You must have an in loco parentis relationship to your partner’s child.
 You stand in loco parentis to a child if you have day-to-day responsibilities relative to the child – no biological or legal relationship to the child is required.

-To end your UW System Domestic Partnership, you or your former domestic partner must submit a UW System Affidavit of Termination of Domestic Partnership (UWS-51) pdf to your human resources office within 30 days of the end of your partnership.
+Submit a UW System Affidavit of Domestic Partnership (UWS-50) to your human resources office to end a domestic partnership (available in the Forms & Resources section below).
+Submit the affidavit within 30 days of the end of your partnership.

-- The domestic partnership is ended as of the date your human resources office receives the affidavit.
+- The domestic partnership ends as of the date your human resources office receives the affidavit.

 - It is the responsibility of the domestic partner submitting the affidavit to notify the other domestic partner that he or she is terminating the domestic partnership.